planet-nine-app/sessionless/README.md

 The primary/secondary distinction is mostly one regarding whether the system provides account recovery of its own.
 In fact, it's very possible that one primary system may be a secondary system to another primary system and vice versa.

-It's kind of like the Matrix where you need a phone to get in or out.
+It's kind of like a transit system.
+The primary systems are stations and stops that let you board trains and buses.
-The primary systems are your phones where you enter the system and where you can remove yourself through revocation.
+The secondary systems are the buses and trains taking you where you want to go.
-The secondary systems just let you do Sessionless things once you're in.
+Some stations let you transfer between lines.

 On a client: